 Now, in a perfect world, I would have applied the fabric to the wall before installing the shelving.
 But, guess who didn’t get this idea until after the shelves were already in place – me!!!
 Yes, I could have asked the hubs to remove the shelves, but I didn’t have the heart to do that to him.
 So, I determined that I could do this with the shelving in place.
 Of course, I could have chosen a subtle pattern that would have been easy, but no, I had to choose my favorite buffalo check, which was a bit of a challenge to get lined up.
 Again, this would have been much simpler without the shelves in place!

-To apply fabric to your walls, here’s what you need:
+For this fabric material wallpaper technique, here’s what you need:

 Home Decor Fabric